Skip to main content

 enabled: false

-5. If the default AI Agent connector is already connected to your engine (for example, if you are connecting to SaaS), you can override the registered AI Agent connector job worker type by setting the CONNECTOR_AI_AGENT_TYPE environment variable to a custom value (such as my-ai-agent) when starting your application.
-This allows you to use your custom connector in combination with a template configured for the my-ai-agent job worker type.
+5. If the default AI Agent connector is already connected to your engine (for example, if you are connecting to SaaS), you can override the registered AI Agent connector job worker type by setting one of the following type environment variables to a custom value (such as my-ai-agent) when starting your application.
+This allows you to use your custom connector in combination with an element template configured for the my-ai-agent job worker type.

 Customize individual components